OfficialAhmed/Iconit-PS4/README.md

 ## v4.91 Changelog

+* Folder location will be cached, will reset on app restart, *Change the default path in the settings otherwise*.

+* IP & Port will be cached.

 * Fixed related Errno 2 issues

 > Error Type: [Errno 2] No such file or directory: 'Iconit-PS4\\Data\\prxUserMeta\...`

-* last folder location will be recognized for current session only, will reset on app restart, *Change the default path in the settings otherwise*.

 ## v4.72 Changelog